h2non/balboa/README.md

 npm install -g balboa
 ```

-For programmatic usage only install it as tree dependency:
+For programmatic usage only install it in your dependency tree:
 ```bash
 npm install balboa --save
 ```